pts/tinygpgs/README.txt

 * minimal dependencies: Works out-of-the-box with standard Python modules, but becomes much faster if PyCrypto is installed.
 * any Python 2: works with any Python 2.4, 2.5, 2.6 or 2.7.
+* no regexps: the implementation doesn't use regexps, thus avoiding speed (and potential catastrophic speed) issues
+* binary mode: always works in binary mode, doesn't do any coversion on the plaintext (not even when decrypting, this is a difference from GPG)

 Planned features: